 If you’re flying with just one checked bag (charges for additional bags can cut into your souvenir budget), you’re going to need to make the most of that single suitcase.
 Luggage organization gear–like packing sleeves, organization cubes, and compression bags–do triple duty: They maximize space, protect your clothing, and make finding what you need inside your bag easy.
 Win-win-win.

 Stuff your carry-on with cozy pants and warm socks (the plane gets cold) and make it easier to relax by bringing along a neck pillow and an eye mask with earplugs (that businessman next to you will snore).
 Can’t sleep on a plane?
 Be sure you bring along your e-reader, packed snugly in a great travel case.

 It’s also worth it to throw in travel-size toiletries so you can freshen up prior to deplaning.

-Make sure your suitcases have a luggage lock and luggage tags with all of your information (including cell number and email).
+Make sure your checked suitcases have a luggage lock and luggage tags with all of your information (including cell number and email)–and consider wrapping your suitcase in a luggage protector.
 Place your passport in a cover and keep it in the inside zip pocket of your purse to prevent pickpocketing.
 Forget the fanny pack and carry a backpack or a bag that can’t be easily snatched.

 You’ll need an international adapter that has a setting for the country you’re visiting to charge your electronics or power your hair dryer or travel iron.